Sarah Smith

 She became script consultant for the Brass Eye television special "Paedogeddon!", written and presented by Chris Morris.
 She was introduced to Morris to scrutinise his writing, and engaged in extended debates about comedy with respect to the topic matter of paedophilia, commenting "it was really important in that show that it did have a fundamental satirical intent".

-She became writer for the adult animated series I Am Not An Animal, marking her move towards the medium.
+She became writer for the adult animated miniseries I Am Not An Animal, marking her move towards the medium.

-As creative director she was co-executive producer for the 2012 film The Pirates!
-Band of Misfits, where she secured rights to adapt it from the books it was based on.
-Smith would go on to direct her first feature film, Arthur Christmas, which was released in 2011.[12][13]
+As a creative director at Aardman, she was the co-executive producer for the 2012 stop-motion animated film The Pirates!
+In an Adventure with Scientists! where she secured rights to adapt it from Gideon Defoe's The Pirates! book series.
+Smith wrote and directed her first animated feature film Arthur Christmas which was theatrically released in November 2011 by Columbia Pictures and Sony Pictures Releasing. [ 13] [ 14]

 Details